 Art + Science

 For us, organization design is a theory-led discipline where research and empirical evidence inform leadership and design.
 Organization design is a creative and context-dependent process that is enhanced when informed by the empirical evidence – what we know works, what we know doesn’t work, and in what situations.

 We value designs that do not steal from one stakeholder (including future generations) to serve another stakeholder or our current “needs” or greed.
-We help you work toward organization designs that generate value for all your key stakeholders both current and future.
+We help you work toward organization designs that generate sustainable value for all your key stakeholders both current and future.